‘Alaskan Bush People’ Star Bear Brown And Girlfriend Raiven Adams Break Up Again

 The Alaskan Bush People star and his 21-year-old girlfriend, who are expecting a baby together, announced this week that they are ending their relationship.
 Adams took to her Instagram stories to tell fans that they decided to split while they were taking a hiatus from Instagram.
 Adams explained that the two wanted to get on good terms with each other, assessing their relationship away from the fan input and scrutiny that they have faced on social media.

-“We are doing well and still excited to be parents!” she wrote, via InTouch Weekly.
+“We are doing well and still excited to be parents!” she wrote, as reported by InTouch Weekly.
 “Some people aren’t meant to be together … and we want to do what’s healthiest for our baby.”

 The pair had been through an up-and-down relationship in recent months.
-They announced to fans at the end of August that they were getting engaged, but then just a few weeks later posted another message saying they were breaking up.
-That was followed a few days later with an announcement that they were expecting a child together, and that they were giving the relationship another chance.
+They announced to fans at the end of August that they were getting engaged, but then just a few weeks later, they posted another message saying they were breaking up.
+That was followed a few days later with an announcement that they were expecting a child together and that they were giving the relationship another chance.

 As The Inquisitr reported, Raiven took a break from Instagram in October after some very pointed comments from fans who questioned the baby’s paternity.
 Bear then left a message pleading with fans to leave his girlfriend alone and blasting the speculation that she was carrying another man’s baby.